bendanzzc/AnimateAnyone-reproduction/README.md

 # animate-anyone-reproduction
 reproduction of AnimateAnyone using SVD

-~~the model is stay tunning.
-We will release the code and model when we finish tuning.~~

-**we will release V1 checkpoint and inference code in few days!
+**we will release V1 checkpoint and inference code after spring festival with postprocess to enhance face quality.
 We will continue tuning the model and update model.**

-**2024-01-25 update**

-- according to analyse animate anyone app cases, we find there may be some tricks instead of training model. so we will update the case which has better face quality with free training.

 ### To Do list
 - [x] piepline based on SVD